 Ever since our world was hit by the global health crisis due to the coronavirus outbreak back in March this year, many of us had to change up our regular work routines.

 With more employees now working from home, many of them are wondering how they can improve their work routine and make it more pleasant and less stressful.
-Below, five tips on how to have a better work-from-home experience.
+Below, are five tips on how to have a better work-from-home experience.

 Create a work routine you can stick to